redjax/redkb/docs/utilities/resticprofile/profiles.md

     [Read more about scheduling in the `resticprofile` docs](https://creativeprojects.github.io/resticprofile/schedules/configuration/index.html#schedule).

+You can run `resticprofile -c ~/profiles.yaml schedule install --all` to run your backup profiles on a schedule using [the scheduler for your system](https://creativeprojects.github.io/resticprofile/schedules/index.html#scheduler).

 ### Example schedule

 The example below defines a backup, and schedules for cleanup & caching.
 The schedules are: